-The Waynai Bible was hand printed by Louis Waynai of Los Angeles, California, using rubber letters.
-He began in 1928, one letter at a time, and completed printing in 1930.
+From 1928-1930 Louis Waynai of Los Angeles, California, crafted a thousand-pound Bible one letter at a time on a hand-made printing apparatus.
 The Bible was purchased in 1947 by Rosen Heights Church of Christ in Ft.
 Worth, Texas.
-In 1956, the congregation donated it to ACU, where it has been on exhibit in the Library for 57 years.
+In 1956, the congregation donated it to Abilene Christian College, where it has since been on exhibit in the school’s Library.

+That 1956 donation remains the “largest” donation in this library’s history.
+Louis Waynai devoted more than 8,700 hours replicating the King James Version on a massive scale.
 When laid open, the Waynai Bible measures 43.5 inches tall and 98 inches wide.
 Closed, the spine is 34 inches thick.
 The book has 8,048 pages and weighs in at 1,094 pounds.
-It now rests in an oak and glass case donated by Willa B Patterson (’34) and built by Jim Mitchell (’69) in 1989.
 The book was constructed so that it can be disassembled into 31 sections for moving purposes.
 Since its arrival at ACU in 1956, it has moved several times — always with great difficulty.
-In September of 2006, it was moved to the Gaines B. Stanley Sr. Theological Reading Room.

 Many hail the 1800 Macklin Bible as the largest English Bible in the world.
 It was printed in seven volumes each almost two feet tall and weighing a total of 130 pounds.
 The Macklin is probably the largest Bible mass produced on a printing press, but in sheer size it does not come close to the Waynai.
 Although this massive Bible is too fragile for reading use, it is a moving focal point of Brown Library’s Bible collection.